Armiansk: History

 At the beginning of the 18th century Armenians and Greeks who had come from the nearby city of Or Qapı (present-day Perekop) founded Armiansk.
 The first name of the town was Ermeni Bazar (Crimean Tatar for the "Armenian market").
-In 1860 it had a population of 5,450.
 In 1921 it was renamed Armiansk.

 During World War II, the German occupiers operated a subcamp of the Dulag 123 prisoner-of-war camp in the town.

 On 2 March 2014, early in the 2014 Crimean Crisis, Russian Naval Infantry units without cockades or rank insignia set up a checkpoint in Armiansk to check cars driving in and out of the Crimea region.

+On 11 June 2026, there was a major attack on a Russian vehicle convoy travelling through Armiansk during the Russian war on Ukraine.
+Approximately 50 vehicles were in the convoy, many carrying fuel and ammunition for the Russian forces, that were routed through the city following Ukrainian military strikes of the traditional resupply route over the Chonhar Bridge shut down the main route to the Crimean Peninsula from the north.

 Demographics

 Ethnic makeup according to the 2001 Ukrainian census: